Finitely forcible graphons: Finitely forcible properties

 \subsection{Zero-one valued functions}

-Trivially, $W\in\WW$ is $0$-$1$ valued almost everywhere if and only if $t^2(\widehat{C}_2,W)=0$, where $\widehat{C}_2$ is the 2-labeled 2-edge-colored graph on 2 nodes with 2 parallel edges, one blue and one green.
-By Lemma \ref{LEM:UNLABEL2}, this is equivalent to the single numerical equation $t(\widehat{B}_4,W)=0$, where $\widehat{B}_4$ is the unlabeled 2-edge-colored graph on 2 nodes with 4 parallel edges, 2 blue and 2 green.
+Trivially, $W\in\WW$ is $0/1$ valued almost everywhere if and only if $t_2(\widehat{C}_2,W)=0$, where $\widehat{C}_2$ is the 2-labeled signed multigraph on 2 nodes with 2 parallel edges, one signed ``$+$'' and one signed ``$-$''.
+By Lemma \ref{LEM:UNLABEL1}, this is equivalent to the single numerical equation $t(\widehat{B}_4,W)=0$, where $\widehat{B}_4$ is the unlabeled signed multigraph on 2 nodes with 4 parallel edges, 2 signed ``$+$'' and 2 signed ``$-$''.

-So we can ``force'' the property of being $0$-$1$ valued using multigraphs, but we cannot express it in terms of simple graphs.
-This follows from the observation that if $G(n,1/2)$ is the Erd\H{o}s--R\'enyi random graph with $n$ nodes and edge density $1/2$, and $W_n=W_{G(n,1/2)}$, then with probability $1$, $W_n$ tends to the identically $1/2$ function $U_{1/2}$ in the $\|.\|_\square$ norm, which implies that $t(F,W_n)\to t(F,U_{1/2})$ for every simple graph $F$.
-So every condition of the form $t(F,W_n)=0$, where $F$ is a simple graph, is inherited by $U_{1/2}$, which is not $0$-$1$ valued.
+So we can ``force'' the property of being $0/1$ valued using multigraphs, but we cannot express it in terms of simple graphs.
+This follows from the observation that if $G(n,1/2)$ is the Erd\H{o}s--R\'enyi random graph with $n$ nodes and edge density $1/2$, and $W_n=W_{G(n,1/2)}$, then with probability $1$, $W_n$ tends to the identically $1/2$ function $U_{1/2}$ in the $\|.\|_\square$ norm, which implies by \eqref{EQ:COUNT} that $t(F,W_n)\to t(F,U_{1/2})$ for every simple graph $F$.
+So every constraint of the form $t(F,W_n)=0$, where $F$ is a simple graph, is inherited by $U_{1/2}$, which is not $0/1$ valued.

-It makes sense to formulate sufficient conditions for being $0$-$1$ valued.
+It makes sense to formulate sufficient conditions for being $0/1$ valued.
 Here is a useful one.